feature-image

 ADVERTISEMENT

-His revelation gives fans a clear message about what Brian Kelly’s ultimate goal is after the LSU firing.
-While he’s made TV appearances and fueled speculations, he’s preparing for interviews and fully expects to coach again.
-Because for all the jokes people made after the Tigers fired him, he still owns nearly 300 career wins.
+His revelation gives fans a clear message about Brian Kelly’s ultimate goal after his firing from LSU.
+While he’s made TV appearances and fueled speculation, he’s preparing for interviews and fully expects to coach again.
+After all, despite the jokes people made after the Tigers fired him, he still owns nearly 300 career wins.
 He’s still one of the most accomplished active coaches of the modern era.
 And now, the 64-year-old is trying to keep up.

-Brian Kelly made an interesting distinction while discussing AI platforms.
 According to him, Claude offers more flexibility and predictive thinking, while ChatGPT is more structured and direct.
-That tells you he’s spent some time experimenting with these systems and he already sees practical football applications.
+That tells you he’s spent some time experimenting with these systems and already sees practical applications in football.

 ADVERTISEMENT